enqueuer-land/enqueuer/docs/README.md

 Be careful, with great power comes great responsibility.

 **store**
-Data to be persisted across requisitions.
+Data to be persisted across tasks.

 **assertions**
 Array of assertions.